Tignes, France: Family Ski Guide

 ✈️How Do You Get to Tignes?

-- Driving trap: The A43 from Paris (~7-8 hours) adds 2+ hours on Saturday changeover days during French school holidays, according to multiple family travel sites, it's the most common Tignes logistics regret
+- Saturday driving trap: The A43 from Paris (7 to 8 hours in normal conditions) adds 2+ hours on Saturday changeover days during French school holidays.
+Multiple family travel forums identify this as the most common Tignes logistics regret.
+If you must drive, leave Paris before 5am or arrive on Friday.

 Evenings in Tignes revolve around food and the apartment rather than nightlife, and with young children, that's a feature, not a bug.